 In Power Query, I sorted by OrderDate descending, then removed duplicates as shown below.

 But the solution is not correct – the order dates for some of the customers are actually not the last orders.
 The table on the left below shows the original data sorted by OrderDate for each customer.
-The table on the right below shows the results from power query.
+The table on the right below shows the results from Power Query.
 If you compare the full data on the left with the Power Query results on the right, you can see that PQ has returned the wrong order date for some customers.

 Why Doesn’t it Work?